Sanda Plantation Hideaway

 “Pokat” is the local name for avocado.
 We have plenty of those as well.

-Pokat is the underdog amongst the puppies.
-But he’s doing his best to change that position, his own way.
-He is still recovering from some weird but serious illness, which somehow affected his mouth and ability to eat.
-He has recovered well though and is gaining self-confidence.
-I suspect him eventually putting Gamal under him…
+Pokat is the underdog in the pack, although he’s doing his best to change that position, his own way.
+As a puppy he had a weird but serious illness, which somehow affected his mouth and ability to eat.
+He has recovered well and is slowly gaining in self-confidence.

 Pokat